 Next, you have to select the user (author) for your content.
 You must check the Import Attachments box to import your media file.

 If you are unable to import all your images from WordPress.com, then you can use the Import External Images plugin that allows you to import all the images into your self-hosted WordPress site.

 - Click on Import images.

 It will take a few minutes to import all images and also depends on your posts and images.

 After doing this, go to Settings >> Permalink and select Day and name.

 4. Redirecting Visitors after migrating WordPress-com to WordPress-org

 After clicking on the redirect, it will take you to a new page.
-Here, enter your domain name, then click on Go button, you can see in the screenshot below,
+Here, enter your domain name, then click on the Go button.

 5. Migrate WordPress.com Subscribers to Self Hosted WordPress